dniku/rl-attention/writeup.markdown

 detected in the input.
 A simple heatmap visualization cannot convey whether and where such relationships were detected.

-In this paper, we present two potential improvements to existing visualization approaches in RL, and report on our experimental findings regarding their performance on the Atari Breakout game.
+In this work, we present two potential improvements to existing visualization approaches in RL, and report on our experimental findings regarding their performance on the Atari Breakout game.